kadena-community/kadena.js/packages/apps/docs/src/docs/marmalade/what-is-marmalade.md

 ### Offer

 A seller creates an **offer** for the asset to be sold.
+For this example, the offer is a simple sale with a **quoted** asking price.
+There are other ways you can sell assets—including conventional auctions and dutch auctions—that implement different sale mechanics, but the general use of the trusted escrow account applies to all types of sales.

-This step transfers the asset from the seller's account in the token ledger to the escrow account.
+The **offer** step transfers the asset from the seller's account in the token ledger to the escrow account.
 The `sale` pact assigns an identifier to the SALE event that results from the transfer operation.

 For example, Bob submits a transaction to offer NFT1 for sale with a price quote of 50 KDA.
 This transaction: